Tess (1979 film): Plot

 For a time they grow closer, but after four months at the manor Tess returns home, and soon discovers she is pregnant.
 She is angry with her mother for placing her at risk when she knows so little of the world's cruelty.
 The baby is born sickly and dies.
 Sometime later, Tess goes to a dairy farm to work as a milkmaid.
 She meets Angel Clare, an aspiring young farmer from a respectable family.
 He believes Tess to be an unspoiled country girl, and completely innocent.
-The two fall in love, but Tess does not reveal her previous relationship with Alec until their wedding night.
-Disillusioned and heartbroken by the news, Angel rejects her.
+The two fall in love, and he proposes.
+Tess, realising she must tell him about her past, puts a note under his door.
+Angel acts as though nothing has happened, and only later does she realise that he has not seen the note.
+On their wedding night, after Angel has confessed to having had an affair, she feels able to tell him, but he is disillusioned by the news and abandons her.

-Deserted by her husband, Tess meets Alec d'Urberville again.
+Later, Tess meets Alec d'Urberville again.
 She at first angrily rebuffs his advances, but the death of her father puts the family in desperately hard times.
 Facing starvation, eviction and homelessness, Tess submits to Alec to support her mother and siblings.
 Shortly afterwards, Angel Clare returns from travelling abroad.
 A disastrous missionary tour in Brazil has ruined his health.
 Humbled, and having had plenty of time to think, he feels remorse for his treatment of Tess.
 He succeeds in tracking her down but leaves heartbroken when he finds her living with Alec.
 Tess realizes that going back to Alec has ruined her chances of happiness with Angel, and she murders Alec.